mqlight/nodejs-mqlight/README.md

      connecting to the messaging service.
   *  **user** (String) (optional) user name for authentication
   *  **password** (String) (optional) password for authentication
+  *  **sslTrustCertificate** (String) (optional) SSL trust certificate to use when authentication is required for the MQ Light server.
+Only used when service specifies the amqps scheme.
+ *   **sslVerifyName** (Boolean) (optional) whether or not to additionally check the MQ Light server’s common name in the certificate matches the actual server’s DNS name.
+Only used when the sslTrustCertificate option is specified.
+Valid values: true or false (default: true).

 Returns a `Client` object representing the client instance.
 The client is an event emitter and listeners can be registered for the following events: